ElectroWizard-Prjkt/.github/profile/README.md

 ## Disclaimer ⚠️

-Flashing custom software carries inherent risks.
-Proceed with caution and make sure to back up your data before making any changes.
-Soulvibe is not responsible for any damage to your device.
+Flashing custom software carries risks.
+Back up your data and proceed with caution.

 ## Connect with Us 🌐